 You’ll see that glycerol research played a big part in The Fine Stranger.
 This got me digging into how to produce more glycerol in my beer, and led me down the path of putting together this recipe.
 In Scott’s blog post he lists a few studied ways of increasing glycerol production:

-• Increased fermentation temperature resulted in greater glycerol production, optimum temperature for glycerol production by wine yeast strains of S. cerevisia were between 71F-89F17
+• Increased fermentation temperature resulted in greater glycerol production, optimum temperature for glycerol production by wine yeast strains of S. cerevisiae were between 71F-89F17

 • Osmotic stress on the yeast increases glycerol production (high gravity beers).

-• S. cerevisia cultures were found to produce greater glycerol levels when agitated or aerated.18
+• S. cerevisiae cultures were found to produce greater glycerol levels when agitated or aerated.18

 See any patterns?
 Conan is often fermented near 71-72 to try to increase some peachy flavors.
 Boss Tweed is definitely high gravity.
 We obviously use S. cerevisiae for brewing, and we can easily use a harvested slurry.